microsoft/TechExcel-Win-the-Database-Platform/index.md

 nav_order: 1
 ---

-# TechExcel: Win the Database Platform
+# TechWorkshop L300: Win the database acceleration

 This lab is designed to help you develop advanced skills in database management and AI integration.
 You'll work with several key products, including Microsoft Azure Cosmos DB, Azure Database for PostgreSQL, and AI integration tools.
 The exercises in this lab are independent of eachother and each of them is based on an individual case study.